ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/code_qa_and_typing.md

 * Code linting issued identified by `ruff` can be ignored by either using `# noqa: E501` to ignore the issue for that line.
-* Code formatting changes suggested by `ruff-format` can be supressed by using the `# fmt: off` tag at the end of a specific line or wrapping a section in `# fmt: off` and then `# fmt: on`.
+* Code formatting changes suggested by `ruff-format` can be suppressed by using the `# fmt: off` tag at the end of a specific line or wrapping a section in `# fmt: off` and then `# fmt: on`.
 * `mypy` uses the syntax `# type: ignore` comment to [suppress